Community Management Challenges

 We don’t believe there is apathy in our communities.
 We believe two conditions cause perceived apathy: 1) owners are happy with the status-quo or 2) owners don’t feel welcomed to participate in the community.

 The fix: Creativity.
 Management and the board must come up with ideas and programs to invigorate the community.
 Everyone has an interest in something, but not everything interests everyone.
 Some people would participate in a social program.
 Others want to enhance security.
 Still others would help the board with the budget or the elections process if only they were asked.
 Have you ever been asked to do something or buy something?
 Did you act the first time you were asked?
 Most people have to be asked six times before they act.
 We must never give up.
-MMI will show you a variety of programs you can start with little or no money that can be used to revive your apathetic community.
+Majerle will show you a variety of programs you can start with little or no money that can be used to revive your apathetic community.

 Committee service is the best way to get people involved.
 When a resident complains about outside foot traffic crossing the property and demands a fence, ask that person to head a security committee and to investigate fences, cameras, live patrols, Neighborhood Watch, and other options for the community to consider.
 When that person realizes that the cost of a fence might be $25,000 or more; that the funds are not available without a special assessment or assessments increase, he or she may become very creative.
 Landscaping may be used to redirect that foot traffic and, at the same time, to enhance the beauty of the community without adding a budget line item.
-MMI encourages the formation of committees for security, nominations, budget, community activities/social, disaster planning, and more.
+Majerle encourages the formation of committees for security, nominations, budget, community activities/social, disaster planning, and more.

 These committees will not form overnight.
 It may take years to fully staff all desired committees.
 But, the time to begin is now.
 The best time to begin is when you change management because the community will view this change as an attempt to bring new life to the community.
 If management hits the ground running and immediately asks for volunteers, more people will volunteer at this time than any other.
 The trick is to follow-through and charter those committees as soon as a volunteer steps forward.
 That enthusiasm must be seized today.
 The next key is to give the committees the voice they deserve.
 The members volunteered their time to provide the services requested.
 They must be given the opportunity to present their reports.
 They must receive recognition for the work they did.
 The board must decide how best to implement the recommendations of the committee–or decide not to implement without offending the volunteers and appearing not to appreciate the hard work that resulted in the recommendation.
 Good leaders are diplomats.
 As a board member, you will become a diplomat if you are to succeed.

 In order to fix a deteriorating community, you have to first be able to recognize deterioration.
-MMI has a history of rental management including the purchase and restoration of distressed properties.
+Majerle has a history of rental management including the purchase and restoration of distressed properties.
 From that experience, we bring an eye for recognizing a community’s physical needs.
 Our slogan, “A Fresh Start for Your Community®,” is a direct invitation to communities in distress to call upon our skills.
 Restoring a community costs money and the board must be willing to call upon the owners to contribute toward the goal, but there is the challenge: defining the goal.
 Ten or twenty years of deterioration may not be able to be fixed today or this year.
 It may take a 3-year or 5-year plan to accomplish the goal.
 But, the members of your community can be convinced that their property values are suffering as a result of the neglect and that it is time to end neglect.

 We would start with a thorough property inspection.
 Now, we are not engineers and our inspection should not replace the professional reserve study.
 But, we can help you develop a short-term rehab plan and can help estimate costs close enough to develop a map for the road to recovery.
 This “road map” is a plan; a plan that ensures that all money collected from owners goes toward the restoration project and delivers what is promised.
 With a plan in place, we go to the community for funding.

 Your members are intelligent people.
 They are homeowners.
 They have worked and saved to buy a home in your community and they recognize that this home is their biggest investment and the one most likely to help them attain financial security.
 But, since they likely earned their money as nurses, auto mechanics, administrative assistants, lawyers, government workers and the like, they may not be trained in recognizing the need for preventive maintenance or in property care.
 But, they can learn.
 All they need is a good teacher.
 So, the next step is a sales job; a class on preserving and enhancing the value of real estate.
-Here, MMI will develop a show–a slide show and a narrative to demonstrate what has happened to the community over the years and what the board is proposing to reverse the damage.
+Here, Majerle will develop a show–a slide show and a narrative to demonstrate what has happened to the community over the years and what the board is proposing to reverse the damage.
 We will present estimated costs and timelines.
 When your members see what you have in mind and they understand the cost and the benefits of enhanced value, it will be an offer they can’t refuse.
 No one will willingly agree to allow their property value to continue to drop when they can see their restoration investment grow by five or ten times through increased property value.
 This is how we get the homeowners on board.
 From this presentation, they will know what you plan to do, how much you expect to spend, and how long you think it will take.
 Informed owners will be supporters of the program.

 Now, we implement the plan.
 We would begin with what we call “Stop the Bleeding.”
 Conditions like leaking roofs, damaged siding, rotted wood; these are conditions that quickly result in more extensive damage.
 While they may not give the most kick to the overall appearance, prompt attention to these items will keep the overall restoration cost from growing while we work.
 Health and safety issues are right up here as they pose a risk to our residents and, at the same time, they are a financial risk should someone be injured.